manateeit/rools/memory-bank/activeContext.md

 - Setting up the project structure and dependencies
 - Creating the foundation for the trading engine, API integrations, and interfaces
 - Implementing the web interface components
+- Implementing API routes for the web interface

 ## Current Tasks
 - [x] Gather key requirements